pretix/pretix/doc/api/resources/orders.rst

    The referenced URL can provide a download or a regular, human-viewable website - so it is advised to open this URL in a webbrowser and leave it up to the user to handle the result.

-   Tickets can be only downloaded if the order is paid and if ticket downloads are active.
+   Tickets can only be downloaded if ticket downloads are active and – depending on event settings – the order is either paid or pending.
 Also, depending on event configuration downloads might be only unavailable for add-on products or non-admission products.
    Note that in some cases the ticket file might not yet have been created.
 In that case, you will receive a status code :http:statuscode:`409` and you are expected to retry the request after a short period of waiting.